...

 Agriculture: Foundational Insights

-With so many people working in it, agriculture is still the pillar of India’s economy.
 Different areas have quite different minimum pay for agricultural laborers.
-States with strong agriculture policies modify their pay system to account for local cost-of-living indices as well as seasonal fluctuations.
+States with strong agricultural policies adjust their pay systems to account for local cost-of-living indices and seasonal fluctuations.

 • Unskilled Workers: Rates in some regions may start as low as USD 5.40 per day.